Sri Krishna: I am the author of Vedanta, from Me comes Knowledge, Bhagavad Gita 15.15

-Which version of the Bhagavad Gita to choose?
+Historical Interpretations & Commentaries of the Bhagavad Gita

-Reflection by Pedro Nonell about the versions of the Bhagavad Gita.
+Reflection by Pedro Nonell on versions of the Bhagavad Gita.

-The Upanishads, the Bhagavad Gita and the Brahma Sutras (very difficult to interpret) make up the triple canon of Vedanta philosophy.
-The Bhagavad Gita is the most accessible and practical of the three and represents the essence of the Vedas, Vedanta and Hinduism.
+The Upanishads, the Bhagavad Gita, and the Brahma Sutras (which are very difficult to interpret) make up the triple canon of Vedanta philosophy.
+Among them, the Bhagavad Gita is the most accessible and practical, representing the essence of the Vedas, Vedanta, and Hinduism.

-In Hinduism there is no central authority, there is no equivalent of a Pope or a Vatican.
-Swami Vivekananda defined Hinduism, or rather Sanatana Dharma (the eternal religion)
+In Hinduism, there is no central authority; there is no equivalent of a Pope or a Vatican.
+Swami Vivekananda defined Hinduism, or rather Sanatana Dharma (the eternal religion) as:

 Hinduism: accumulated treasure formed by spiritual laws discovered by different people.
 Swami Vivekananda

-These Swamis, throughout history, have made their own interpretations of the Bhagavad Gita, which is why there is no single Gita, nor any version considered canonized, nor any Gita “As It Is”, there are as many Gitas as there have been commentators.
+These Swamis, throughout history, have made their own interpretations of the Bhagavad Gita, so there are as many “Gitas" as there have been commentators.

 For Swami Sarvapriyananda (monk of the Ramakrishna Order):